ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/README.md

 4. Log into DO server as non-root sudo user ```peter``` with PuTTY and SSH keys
 5. Install Miniconda into /opt on the server
 6. Create a conda env with Python 3.7
-7. Conda install packages including numpy, pandas, matplotlib, jupyter, notebook, scipy, sympy, pyserial and xlrd
+7. Conda install numpy, pandas, matplotlib, jupyter, notebook, scipy, sympy, pyserial and xlrd
 8. Conda install -c conda-forge jupyterhub pint
 9. Run JupyterHub (for just a minute) without SSL to see if it works.
 Go to the DO server IP address and start a notebook.
-10. Link a Google domain to DO name servers.
-In the Digital Ocean DNS dashboard, link domain name to DO server.
+10. Link Google domain to Digital Ocean DNS servers.
+In the Digital Ocean DNS dashboard, link domain name to Digital Ocean server.
 11. Create SSL keys with Let's Encrypt
 12. Modify jupyterhub_config.py to include SSL keys
 13. Install Nginx on server
 14. Modify Nginx config to move traffic to JupyterHub and use SSL cirts
 15. Run JupyterHub as a system service using systemd
-16. Start Nginx and JupyterHub.
+16. Restart Nginx and JupyterHub.
 Should be able to go to https://mydomain.org and start, run and save a Jupyter notebook.
 17. Add authentication for Google login usernames and passwords
 18. Create a custom login page
 19. Pull assignments and notes down from GitHub each time a student logs into JupyterHub.
+20. Integrate cull idle servers script
-20. Celebrate!
+21. Celebrate!